 Another factor with air brakes is how they impact a fleet's available driver pool.
 Even if the truck is under 26,000-pounds GVWR, which would normally not require a commercial driver's license (CDL) to operate, if it is equipped with air brakes, the driver may have to carry a CDL, depending on the state's laws, which limits the number of drivers qualified to operate the truck.

 "Air brakes, for lack of a better description, are either 'on' or they are 'off.'
 If you've never driven an air brake truck, the first few times you press the brake, you feel like you're putting yourself through the windshield.
 Unlike hydraulic brakes, which modulate more intuitively, the operator has a lot to do with actively modulating the air brakes to make the stopping process smoother.
 That's something the driver learns," Kaufman noted.

 In addition to the hydraulic versus air brake decision, there are other braking technologies fleet managers should familiarize themselves with as they specify medium-duty trucks.
 These include:

-■ Anti-Lock Braking Systems (ABS).
-ABS is standard for most medium-duty truck manufacturers for both hydraulic and air brakes.
-ABS automatically adjusts pressure to the brakes during severe braking to prevent wheel lockup, helping a driver maintain control of the vehicle.
+- Anti-Lock Braking Systems (ABS).
+Standard for most medium-duty truck manufacturers for both hydraulic and air brakes, ABS automatically adjusts pressure to the brakes during severe braking to prevent wheel lockup, helping a driver maintain control of the vehicle.
 Most insurance companies offer discounts for trucks that are ABS equipped.

 The Bottom Line

-With medium-duty trucks in the 26,000-33,000-lb. range, there is much to consider when spec'ing brakes.
+With trucks in the 26,000 to 33,000-pound range, there is much to consider when spec'ing brakes.
 When vehicle duty cycle, cost-benefit analysis of air brakes, and CDL driver availability are factored, valuable insight will be gained regarding the optimal brake system for the vehicle and fleet operations.
-WT